 What is Toxoplasmosis?

 Toxoplasmosis is a disease caused by a parasite called Toxoplasma gondii.
-In pregnant women and persons who are immune compromised, toxoplasmosis can cause serious health problems.
+In pregnant women and peoples who are immune compromised, toxoplasmosis can cause serious health problems.

 How is Toxoplasmosis spread?

 - Cats are a primary reservoir of Toxoplasma gondii.
-People may accidentally swallow the parasite by coming in contact with contaminated cat feces while changing the cat litter, or by touching or eating anything that has come in contact with contaminated cat feces.
+People may accidentally swallow the parasite by coming in contact with contaminated cat feces (for example caring for the litter box)

-- Passing it from mother to baby during pregnancy.
+- A mother can pass it to her baby during pregnancy

 How can Toxoplasmosis be prevented?